okareshaba/AccountExplore/README.md

-# zxplore_app
+# _app

-A Cross Platform Mobile app for Account Creation By Zenith Staff
+A Cross Platform Mobile app for Account Creation By  Staff

 ## Getting Started